-Make it Personal.
 If possible, deliver the token of your appreciation in person.
-That’s easy enough if customers come into your establishment or you make trips to them to do business, but for those really special customers, make a special trip.
+That’s easy enough if customers come into your establishment or you make trips to them to do business.
+But for those really special customers, make a special trip.
 Yes, it will take time, but it’s likely you’ll be the only business owner going to so much trouble.
 If this isn’t feasible for your type of business, simply mail out your holiday tokens.

 Who We Are

 Michael Houlihan and Bonnie Harvey co-authored the New York Times bestselling business book, The Barefoot Spirit: How Hardship, Hustle, and Heart Built America’s #1 Wine Brand.
 The book has been selected as recommended reading in the CEO Library for CEO Forum, the C-Suite Book Club, and numerous university classes on business and entrepreneurship.
 It chronicles their humble beginnings from the laundry room of a rented Sonoma County farmhouse to the board room of E&J Gallo, who ultimately acquired their brand and engaged them as brand consultants.
 Barefoot is now the world’s largest wine brand.

 Beginning with virtually no money and no wine industry experience, they employed innovative ideas to overcome obstacles, create new markets and forge strategic alliances.
 They pioneered Worthy Cause Marketing and performance-based compensation.
 They built an internationally bestselling brand and received their industry’s “Hot Brand” award for several consecutive years.